danlawless/auracle/book/vol-4-embodied-leadership/chapters/14-clean-intimacy.md

 - Not letting things fester
 - Holding the relationship larger than the rupture

+---

+## The Repair Conversation Framework (Adult → Adult)

+When something needs repair, here's a structure that honors both people:

+**Opening (own your side, not the problem):**

+"I want to come back to something from earlier, because I don't want any tension sitting between us."

+**Name the impact (not their intent):**

+"When [specific thing happened], I noticed I got irritable.
+That's on me to notice—but it's real for my body."

+**Translate to nervous system language:**

+"I realized I really need clear separation between [X] and [Y] to fully relax.
+When those blur, my body doesn't settle."

+**Reassure without self-abandoning:**

+"This isn't about you doing anything wrong, and it's not about control.
+It's about how I regulate."

+**Restate the boundary calmly:**

+"I need [specific thing] to stay mostly [specific way], with [flexibility] only occasionally and clearly time-bound."

+**Invite collaboration (not debate):**

+"Can we find a structure that works for both of us?"

+---

+**If They Respond Well:**

+"Thank you for hearing me.
+That helps me relax."

+Then stop talking.
+Let the repair land.

+**If They Get Defensive:**

+Do not over-explain.
+Use one of these and pause:
+- "I'm not asking you to agree, just to understand."
+- "I'm sharing impact, not accusing."
+- "This isn't a negotiation of whether I need this."

+Silence after is part of the repair.

+**If You Feel Yourself Escalating:**

+Pause and say: "I want to stay connected—let's slow this down."

+That's leadership.

+---

+**Somatic Seal (after the conversation)**

+Once it's done:
+- Take a slow exhale
+- Drop your shoulders
+- Say silently: "Repair complete."

+Your nervous system needs a clear ending.

+**One-Line Decoder:** Repair isn't about who's right—it's about restoring safety before resentment forms.

+---

 ### Curiosity

 - Genuine interest in who they are (not who you want them to be)